 Death is not an event of life.
 Death is not lived through.
 If by eternity is understood not endless temporal duration but timelessness, then he lives eternally who lives in the present.
 Our life is endless in the way that our visual field is without limits.
 Ludwig Wittgenstein, Tractatus Logico-Philosophicus §6.4311.

 All of us suffer from the same fatal disease called life.
-For an estimate of your date of death go to www.deathclock.com.
+For an estimate of your date of death go to death-clock.org.
 Many people believe, however, that death is not the end of life, but merely the start of life after death.
 Belief in life after death is as old as humanity itself.
 The archaeological record shows that in prehistory, people were buried with personal goods, which is considered evidence that they maintained a belief in life after death.

 The topic of this paper is the question of whether, if there is no life after death, our earthly life is meaningless.
 The problem of whether there is a life after death or not lies outside the scope of this paper.
 This paper is not about whether the prospect of death causes people to lose meaning; this is a matter for psychologists and sociologists.
 The topic of this paper is whether the inevitability of death implies that nothing has meaning, as this is a question for philosophers.